wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

 * data transaction writes data to an account data storage;
 * transfer transaction moves a certain amount of the token from one account to another.

-Waves provides a large number of transaction types.
+Waves provides variety of transaction types.
 See the [Transaction Type](/en/blockchain/transaction-type) article for more information.
 Depending on the type, transactions may contain different fields.

 **Transaction Proof**

 On Waves, each transaction can be sent only from the account.
-Transaction that is sent from ordinary (unscripted) account must contain a proof – a sender's digital signature.
+Transaction that is sent from ordinary account (without script) must contain a proof – sender's digital signature.
 (Smart accounts and dApps can set their own rules for verification of outgoing transations).
 See the [Transaction Proof](/en/blockchain/transaction/transaction-proof) section for more information.

 There are two options to sign a transaction: